razorpay/blade/packages/blade/src/components/Card/_decisions/decisions.md

 - `Icon`
   - Size & color cannot be changed
 - `Counter`
-  - Size can be changed but not recommended
+  - Size cannot be changed
   - Variant can be changed

 **Header Trailing Section**

-Anything can be changed in these components, but whats given out of the box are the recommended:

 Only one of the component can be used at a time:
 - Badge